 - 7.63 Being at the edge of the village, the site would have limited impacts on existing neighbouring residential properties.
 Plot 4 would be closest to the dwellings on Staythorpe Road but still over 45m away. - 7.64 The gable end of Plot 1 would be just 12m away from the two storey side gable of no. 12 which has two obscurely glazed windows.
 There would be a first floor window on the side gable but this is annotated as being obscurely glazed which could be conditioned.
 This would prevent overlooking between the two properties (albeit this would be low risk anyway given the neighbouring windows are obscurely glazed). - 7.65 The original plans showed that the dormer bungalows for Plots 1 and 2 would have their first floor bedroom served just by rooflights and a small obscurely glazed window.
 It was therefore suggested that the design of the bungalows be altered to have a dormer window on the principal elevation which has been incorporated into the revised plans.
 This is a benefit to the occupiers of the units but also will protect the residential amenity of the neighbouring dwellings to the south. - 7.66 Plot 3 would be close to the neighbour to the south at 2 Gorse View (around 15m built form distance) but plot 3 is proposed to be a true single storey bungalow and this relationship would not be dissimilar to the existing relationship with the existing bungalows.
-The neighbouring dwelling is two storey and has a blank gable end facing the site. - 7.67 Despite concerns raised through the consultation process, in respect to the revised plans, no amenity harm has been identified to neighbouring plots given in part the height of the proposed dwellings and also the distances mentioned. - 7.68 Each of the dwellings would be afforded an area of garden space to the rear which would be private by the proposed use of boundary treatments.
+The neighbouring dwelling is two storey.
+It was presented to Members in June that the neighbouring dwelling has a blank gable end facing the site.
+To clarify, whilst the gable end is blank, the neighbouring dwelling does have a window at ground floor facing towards the site boundary (as discussed through the neighbouring property's representations to the application).
+According to planning records for the neighbouring property, it appears that the room that this window serves is also served by other windows.
+Given the single storey nature of the proposed dwelling closest to 2 Gorse View (with no rooflights), and the distance between the dwellings, it is not considered that there would be any adverse impacts on neighbouring amenity through this relationship. - 7.67 Despite concerns raised through the consultation process, in respect to the revised plans, no amenity harm has been identified to neighbouring plots given in part the height of the proposed dwellings and also the distances mentioned. - 7.68 Each of the dwellings would be afforded an area of garden space to the rear which would be private by the proposed use of boundary treatments.
 These vary in size but would be broadly commensurate with the size of the dwellings proposed.
 I have considered whether or not it would be appropriate to remove permitted development rights for the proposed dwellings but do not consider it to be reasonable or necessary in this case.
 The size of the gardens would likely restrict the desire for significant extensions in any case but I can see no automatic harm arising if individual occupiers did intend to take advantage of permitted development rights. - 7.69 Overall the proposal would comply with the amenity considerations of Policy DM5.